tomjoht/simplifying-complexity/_docs/reducing-the-complexity-of-language.md

 ## Previous writing about glossaries

 Entire books have been written on plain language principles and writing for clarity.
+My intent isn't to duplicate this research but to briefly note it before going deep with the topic.

-For example, the principles of plain language are explained well in the [Federal Plain Language Guidelines](https://www.plainlanguage.gov/guidelines/).
+The principles of plain language are explained well in the [Federal Plain Language Guidelines](https://www.plainlanguage.gov/guidelines/).
 Ginny Redish's [Letting Go of the Words](http://idratherbewriting.com/2011/04/08/book-review-letting-go-of-the-words-by-ginny-redish/) also provides excellent guidance for clear language.

-In ["Defining Glossaries"](http://www.ingentaconnect.com/search/article?option1=tka&value1=defining+glossaries&pageSize=10&index=1), Michelle Tackebary describes the history of glossaries and approaches for defining terms, such as distinguishing between *contextual definitions* and *stipulative* definitions.
-Tackebary provides a history and set of best practices rather than a methodological study.
+In ["Defining Glossaries"](http://www.ingentaconnect.com/search/article?option1=tka&value1=defining+glossaries&pageSize=10&index=1), Michelle Tackebary describes the history of glossaries and approaches for defining terms, such as distinguishing between *contextual definitions* and *stipulative definitions*.
+Tackebary provides a history of glossaries, even going back hundreds of years, with clergyman writing *glosses* in the margins of texts they were studying) and a set of best practices rather than a methodological study.

 In ["The ABCs of Writing a Technical Glossary"](http://www.ingentaconnect.com/contentone/stc/tc/1998/00000045/00000001/art00003), Evie Gray and her co-authors outline a number of principles and best practices for creating glossaries.
 For example, they cover commonsense principles such as to avoid defining terms with the term you're defining, but they also expand on the right tense, format, and scope to be used in glossaries.